top of page

 75308006_2892118294165985_19971488104086

-Here you can see fruit growing on the hills and “Taste an Iowa summer in every glass”™ of Apfel Wein.
+You can see fruit growing on the hills and “Taste an Iowa summer in every glass”™ of Apfel Wein.
 The inspiration for our winery comes from our Swiss ancestral traditions of small family ‘micro vintners’.
 These are tiny rural wineries that have been making wine for generations.
 We limit quantities in favor of high quality and combine the latest techniques with traditional practices and what we have learned over decades of making wines that our family enjoys.
 We believe that carefully made fruit wine can be just as rich and nuanced as wine made from grapes.
 Our goal isn’t to make the most wine, but to make the best wine.
 Like Grandfather said: “Klein aber fein”, “Small but fine”.

 Our mission is to provide a place that renews the spirit in the beauty of creation.
 Many people pass our door every weekend to stay at Viking Lake Park.
 Some of them will enjoy the experience of Whitetail Valley Farm.
 Won't you come visit too?